nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 technical picture brightens with the high-volume breakout through Resistance at chart end.

-## chapter eight Important Reversal Patterns — The Triangles
+## Chapter 8.
+Important Reversal Patterns — The Triangles

 We come next to an entirely different family of technical patterns, the Triangles, a group that has not been as well represented on the charts of the decade of